Stradivarius winds flower unheard

 “Who did you impress Billy and how?”
 Rosie affably chuckled rhetorically with inimitable respect.
 “Find your way to the room and meet us downstairs in an hour.”

-“Fred do you know where I can get a car for tonight?
-The private delivered an MP car for the USO tour.
-Its rear mounted machine gun makes it unsuitable for leisure with the show’s star performer Marlene Dietrich.”
+“Do you know where I can get a car for tonight?
+The private delivered an MP car for Marlene Dietrich’s USO appearance.
+Its rear mounted machine gun makes it unsuitable for leisure.”

 “The departure of senior staff has left my office responsible for the security of a 1942 Buick Century Series 61.
-Its tank is full and at your disposal if you get her autograph on a publicity photo for these shows I have on my desk.”
+Its tank is full and at your disposal if you get her autograph on a publicity photo for the event at the American Red Cross Paramount Theatre I have on my desk.”

 “Get the keys, the picture, and dress for the Officer’s Club Rome.
 We have a few stops to make, but will return for your front door pick up shortly after 1900.”